Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>👫 An Enneagram 4 in relationships</h2>

-Enneagram Type 4 individuals tend to approach relationships in a deep and intense way, seeking emotional connection and authenticity with their partners.
-They are often highly attuned to their own emotions and may feel a strong need to express themselves in their relationships.
+Enneagram Type 4 individuals approach relationships intensely, seeking emotional connection and authenticity with their partners.
+They are often highly attuned to their emotions and may feel a strong need to express themselves in their relationships.

 Type 4s are known for their creativity and passion, which can make them deeply attractive to partners.
-They may use their artistic talents to woo and impress their loved ones, or they may express their emotions through heartfelt gestures or poetry.
+They may use their artistic talents to woo and impress their loved ones or express their emotions through heartfelt gestures or poetry.
 However, they can also be prone to moodiness and may withdraw or become distant if they feel misunderstood or unappreciated.

-In relationships, Type 4s may struggle with feelings of jealousy or insecurity, particularly if they perceive their partner as more successful or accomplished in certain areas.
-They may also have a tendency to idealize their partners or romanticize their relationships, which can set them up for disappointment or disillusionment when reality fails to live up to their expectations.
+In relationships, Type 4s may struggle with jealousy or insecurity, particularly if they perceive their partner as more successful or accomplished in certain areas.
+They may also tend to idealize their partners or romanticize their relationships, which can set them up for disappointment or disillusionment when reality fails to live up to their expectations.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>